 Crystal A. Dickinson

-Crystal Dickinson (TOMMY) is so happy to be back at TRT!
-Previous productions include A Raisin in The Sun and Seven Guitars.
+Crystal Dickinson is so happy to be back at TRT!
+Previous productions include Wine in the Wilderness, A Raisin in The Sun and Seven Guitars.
 Broadway: the Tony Award Winning Play, Clybourne Park, and Tony Nominated Play, You Can’t Take It With You; Recent Off-Broadway credits include: Lessons In Survival:1971 at The Vineyard Theater and Cullud Wattah at The Public Theater.
 She has also performed at Lincoln Center, Signature Theater, Playwrights Horizons and The Atlantic; Film & TV credits: I Origins, The Good Wife, Feed the Beast, New Amsterdam and recurring roles on the Showtime drama, The CHI and ABC’s, For Life.

 Ricardy Fabre (SONNY-MAN) is honored to be making his Debut at Two River Theater.
 Theatre Credits Include; New Golden Age (Primary Stages), Stick fly (Rep. Theatre of St. Louis), The Christians (Chautauqua Theatre Company), A Raisin in the Sun (Seattle Rep), Our Town (Portland Center Stage), Christmas Carol (Trinity Rep), Lessons in Survival (Vineyard Theatre), I and You (The People’s Light), The Convert (Central Square Theatre); Film: Mr. Harrigan’s Phone (Netflix).
 Education: Brown/Trinity Rep MFA Acting.